s9yumeng/CPP_Primer/CPP_Primer_Notes.md

 > Why can't variable names start with numbers?

+The short answer is: forbid this form of name can ensure the readibility of the code.

 > Because then a string of digits would be a valid identifier as well as a valid number.

 ```c++